11 Phases of Spiritual Growth

 “Only after disaster can we be resurrected.
 It’s only after you’ve lost everything that you’re free to do anything.
 Nothing is static, everything is evolving, everything is falling apart.” -Chuck Palahniuk

 People may laugh at you.
 They’ll ask you if you need them to call an ambulance.
 They’ll treat you like you’re stupid.
 It’s a fragile moment… fear is still there.
 You may begin to doubt yourself.
-You waver back and forth between excitement and shame.. but that shame is fear’s attempt of keeping hold of you.
-Remember – that which you resist, persists…
+You waiver back and forth between excitement and shame.. but that shame is fear’s attempt of keeping hold of you.
+Remember, that which you resist, persists…

 The Disciple Phase: Once you’ve begun acceptance, a floodgate of new understanding opens.
 You re-read things that you saw before and you find new meaning in it.
 You understand it more thoroughly and more deeply.
 Fear finally loses its grip on you and you let it go.
 It feels like a ton of bricks has been lifted from your shoulders.

-The Work Phase: Now it’s time to put all of those things you’ve learned to work.
-You spend much time looking inward.
+The Shadow Work Phase: Now it’s time to put all of those things you’ve learned to work.
+You spend much more time looking inward for answers than from someone else.
 You might start meditating.
 You may start developing intuitive abilities of your own.
-You connect with your guides, you start learning about yourself on a soul level.
+You connect with your guides, you start learning about yourself on a soul level, and you begin your healing journey.
+The hard work of facing your shadow, getting really honest with yourself,

-The Guide Phase: You’ve learned enough on your path to begin helping others – and not in an egoic, “I think this is fun and I don’t really know what I’m doing but it feels really good to pretend I do,” sort of way or the excited feeling of converting all of your friends over to your new way of thinking that you experienced during your Evangelism phase, but out of genuine compassion for your fellow man because you were once where they were.
+The Guide Phase: You’ve learned enough on your path to begin helping others, and not in an egoic, “I think this is fun and I don’t really know what I’m doing but it feels really good to pretend I do,” sort of way or the excited feeling of converting all of your friends over to your new way of thinking that you experienced during your Evangelism phase, but out of genuine compassion for your fellow man because you were once where they were.
+You may even feel called to do so with a sense of greater purpose to help heal the world around you.

 Did any of these descriptions resonate with you?
 Which phase do you think you’re in right now?
 Do you think there’s a phase I missed?